rocketblend/official-library/README.md

 Official build and addon library for [RocketBlend](https://github.com/rocketblend/rocketblend)

-By default, packages from this repository are aliased so can be refered by their shorten references:

-- `builds` = `github.com/rocketblend/official-library/packages/v0/builds`
-- `addons` = `github.com/rocketblend/official-library/packages/v0/addons`
-- `blender` = `github.com/rocketblend/official-library/packages/v0/builds/blender`

-Therefore, the following paths are equivalent `github.com/rocketblend/official-library/packages/v0/builds/blender/3.6.21`, `builds/blender/3.6.21` and `blender/3.6.21`

 ## How to use

 To use one of the packages from this repository in your project, run the following command: